dapr/docs/daprdocs/content/en/operations/monitoring/tracing/open-telemetry-collector-appinsights.md

 > **NOTE**: You can register multiple tracing exporters at the same time, and the tracing logs are forwarded to all registered exporters.

 Deploy and run some applications.
 After a few minutes, you should see tracing logs appearing in your Application Insights resource.
-You can also use **Application Map** to examine the topology of your services, as shown below:
+You can also use the **Application Map** to examine the topology of your services, as shown below:

 ![Application map](/images/open-telemetry-app-insights.png)